pimatic/pimatic-guide/development/providing-predicates-actions.html.md

 by plugins.
 But if you need a special provider for a plugin specific action you can implement your own.

 <div class="alert alert-warning">
-	Please note, that these API's aren't fix yet and may change in the future, without a notice.
+	Please note that these API's aren't fix yet and may change in the future without a notice.
 </div>

 ###ActionProvider